springlaughing/StockSentiment/README.md

 ### AnalyzeStock - sentiment analysis of news header
 Having row scraped html files as input, AnalyzeStock returns sentiment polarity of the news headers for a particular stock.
-Useser can feed in html files for multiple stocks, and either get summary results for all the stocks and the timeperiod, or for a certain day and a certain stock.
+User can feed in html files for multiple stocks, and either get summary results for all the stocks and the timeperiod, or for a certain day and a certain stock.

 ### Installation
 Using the command promt: pip install git+https://github.com/springlaughing/StockSentiment.git#Egg=AnalyzeStock